Conservation*

 ..is to rebalance this dangerous ‘green activist’ philosophy and give confidence to golfers to support natural conservationist greenkeeping at their local clubs.

 Well-managed golf courses cannot be accused of being polluters.
-Traditional, austere greenkeeping minimises the need for watering and ensures that no pollution occurs from inorganic fertiliser and pesticide use.
-True greenkeeping sustainability means low inputs and it also lowers costs.
+Traditional, austere conservation greenkeeping minimises the need for watering and ensures that no pollution occurs from inorganic fertiliser and pesticide use.
+True greenkeeping conservation means low inputs and also lowers costs.

-The rise in conservation consciousness should help this re-balancing but sometimes the ‘Anthropogenic global warming alarmists’ promote ignorant attitudes with – for example, ‘tree-huggers’ believing all trees are sacrosanct.
+The rise in conservation consciousness in wider society should help this re-balancing but sometimes the ‘Anthropogenic global warming alarmists’ promote ignorant attitudes with – for example, ‘tree-huggers’ believing all trees are sacrosanct.

 FineGolf encourages clubs to have a clear conservationist policy that should be publicised, as for example Royal Ashdown Forest, has done on its website.